2014 United States House of Representatives elections

 The 2014 United States House of Representatives elections were held on November 4, 2014, in the middle of President Barack Obama's second term in office.
 Elections were held for all 435 seats of the House of Representatives, representing the 50 states.
 Elections were also held for the non-voting delegates from the District of Columbia and four of the five territories.
 The winners of these elections served in the 114th United States Congress, with seats apportioned among the states based on the 2010 United States census.

 The Republicans won 16 seats from Democrats, while three Republican-held seats turned Democratic.
 The Republicans achieved their largest majority in the House since 1928 due to a sizeable Republican wave.
 Combined with the Republican gains made in 2010, the total number of Democratic-held House seats lost under Barack Obama's presidency in midterm elections rose to 77 with these elections.
 This marked the highest number of House seats lost under a two-term president of the same party since Harry S. Truman.
 With 36.4% of eligible voters voting, the voter turnout was the lowest since 1942.

-As of 2022, this is the last congressional election in which Democrats won a House seat in Nebraska, and the last time Republicans won a House seat in New Hampshire.
+As of 2024, this is the last congressional election in which Democrats won a House seat in Nebraska, the last time Republicans won a House seat in New Hampshire, and the last time Republicans won more than one House seat in the New England region.